-Your child can hone her cutting skills while making this festive Fourth of July star collage.
-Stars have been shining bright on the American flag since Betsy Ross stitched them on in 1776!
-She can even use red, white and blue construction paper to really get in the spirit.
+Your child can hone her cutting skills while making this festive patriotic collage.
+Stars have been shining bright on the American flag since Betsy Ross stitched them on in 1776.
+A patriotic American holiday is the perfect opportunity to use the all-American colors of red, white, and blue and create a paper craft to really get in the spirit.

 What You Do:

 - Offer your child pieces of red and blue scrap construction paper of various sizes.
 Now invite her to begin drawing several stars free-hand seeing if she can create stars of different sizes.

 - Now offer your child a ruler and encourage her to use the straight edge to draw and measure the lines of a few more stars.
 Does she prefer to freehand her stars or create mathematically-designed stars?

 - Get out the scissors and invite your child to cut out all those festive stars.
 Encourage her to take her time, trying to cut along all her lines, a great way to boost hand-eye coordination and fine motor skills!